 Jill was born in Melbourne and completed some of her school years in Sydney.
 She graduated with a BA at the University of Western Australia and ministered with her husband Len in Perth and the WA wheatbelt.
 Jill and Len spent a year on Groote Eylandt in the Northern Territory with CMS, learning from and supporting Aboriginal leaders, then had ten years in Hong Kong leading an international church and participating in marriage ministry and city-wide evangelism in preparation for the 1997 return to Chinese sovereignty.

-‘Crawling into the Wounds of Jesus: Retrieving a Protestant Practice in Embodied Trauma.’
-SBL, Boston (20 November 2017).
+- Jill Firth, ‘Crawling into the Wounds of Jesus: Retrieving a Protestant Practice in Embodied Trauma.’
+SBL Bible and Practical Theology section, Boston (20 November 2017).

-‘Exsurge Domine versus Ein feste Burg: Psalms in the Contest of Imaginaries in the Lutheran Reformation.’
-Tyndale House, Cambridge (4 July 2017).
+- Jill Firth, ‘Exsurge Domine versus Ein feste Burg: Psalms in the Contest of Imaginaries in the Lutheran Reformation.’
+Tyndale Old Testament Study Group, Cambridge (4 July 2017).

 Hebrew, Old Testament.